 - They build up speed;

 - They open new ideas on the guitar fretboard.

-Take your time working on it.
+Take your time to work on it.
 Do it slowly and think of what you’re doing.
 You will be rewarded!

-Next time we’ll cover the blues scale that need to be known.
+Next time we’ll cover the blues scale that needs to be known.